siliconwitchery/docs/micropython/flash.md

     # Shorter amounts can also be read using a smaller buffer
     rx = bytearray(10)
-    Flash.read(10, rx) # Read 10 bytes from page 10
+    Flash.read(4, rx) # Read 10 bytes from page 4
     ```

 `Flash.write(pageNum, txBuffer)`

-- Writes to the flash to the page number provided.
-Each page is 256 bytes long, therefore up to 256 bytes can be written at a time:
+- Writes to the flash at the page number provided.
+Each page is 256 bytes long, therefore up to 256 bytes can be written at a time

     ```python
     tx = bytearray(256)